MicrosoftDocs/quantum-docs/articles/optimization-express-optimization-problem.md

 ```

 > [!NOTE]
-> As described below, there are multiple ways to supply terms to the problem.
+> As described in the following section, there are multiple ways to supply terms to the problem.

 ## Ways to supply problem terms